decentralized-identity/trust-establishment/spec/spec.md

 [[ref:Trust Establishment Documents]] may fit into any number of embed targets – verifiable wrappers or embedded proofing formats - to enable data integrity.
 This specification takes no position on which means are suitable to provide integrity of [[ref:Trust Establishment Documents]] or [[ref:Topics]], however provide a number of examples for convenience.

 ::: warning Interoperability Notice
 Interoperability of trust documents is not possible with this specification alone.
-Profiles must specify method(s) of document integrity to enable interoperability.
+It is recommended to use the trust documents within one or more multi-layered Interoperability Profile(s) which specify implementation details.
 :::

 ### Verifiable Credential